Yorth-GH/CPU-Emulator/README.md

 - `in rx`<br> allows user to input a value from keyboard into register `rx`
 - `out rx`<br> prints the value of register `rx`
 - `halt`<br> stops the execution of CPU

+## Future plans:
+- Add string and floating point support,
+- Remove the need for flags/markers to differentiate operand types,
+- Nothing else at the moment.